edwintcloud/Super-Charged-Ascent-CMS/README.md

 Note: I no longer have access to xp-dev so please keep all communication on GitHub.

 ## Basic Instructions
 + There are two branches: master and alternate.
-The master branch is a clone of revision 19 from xp-dev and alternate is a clone of revsision 18 from xp-dev.
+The master branch is a clone of revision 19 from xp-dev and alternate is a clone of revision 18 from xp-dev.
 + There is a README file included in each branch with specific instructions.
 Please be advised this a project from 2009 and is no longer in development so there may be errors or inconsistencies.

 ## Features of the Site